houshuang/blog/content/posts/2010-05-01-p2pu-and-homeschoolers.md

 title: "P2PU and homeschoolers? "
 created_at: 2010-05-01 00:00:00 -0400
 kind: article
-tags: Education, homeschooling, open-education, p2pU
+tags:
+  - Education
+  - homeschooling
+  - open-education
+  - p2pU
 ---

 One of the fun things about [P2PU](http://p2pu.org) is that we really